Nastel/remoraj/README.md

 ## Prerequisites

-Java >8 runtime (IBM Webssphere  >8.5.5, Tomcat >8, Jboss >7.2 should be already running Java 8.
+Java >8 runtime (IBM WebSphere >8.5.5, Tomcat >8, Jboss >7.2 should be already running Java 8.
 Make sure JVM is Java 1.8 or above).

 # Remora Java Agent
 ## Using -javaagent option